 How to stream Bundesliga live in the UK

-Footy fans in the UK and Ireland looking for a regular dose of live action from the German top flight will be served once again by BT Sport who have the rights to show key matches as they happen throughout the season.
+Footy fans in the UK and Ireland looking for a regular dose of live action from the German top flight are being being served by BT Sport who have the rights to show key matches as they happen throughout the season.

 BT Sport is available free to new BT broadband and TV customers, £6 a month for existing customers and from £25 a month for current Sky TV customers.
 Subscribers can use the BT Sport app or BTSport.com to watch on their mobile or PC streaming service.